 Here’s the video if you want to test it out!

 Tips & tricks for getting the most out of your left and right speakers

 Yes, there is always a way to get the most out of your speakers when you use them at home.

 For example, if you have placed your speakers across the room – they will not serve the purpose.
 There should be a limited balance between the two speakers.
 On top of this, the left and right speakers should always face the audience for the best experience.
 Similarly, make sure that there is nothing placed in front of the speakers trying to obstruct the sound.

-However, if you’re just looking to improve your everyday speaking voice, then it’s not nearly as important.
 The most important thing is to just be aware of the differences between the two and to find the style that works best for you.